 Out of all the different segments within the Video-on-Demand market, the largest is Video Streaming (SVoD), which is predicted to reach a staggering US$95.35bn in 2023.
 But where is all this revenue coming from?
 In terms of global revenue, the United States will take the crown, generating an impressive US$43,390.00m in 2023.

 But revenue isn’t the only exciting thing about the Video-on-Demand segment.
 The number of users is expected to hit a whopping 1,924.4m by 2027, making it clear that this market is not just a passing trend.
 User penetration is set to hit 21.0% in 2023, and it’s expected to grow even more, reaching 24.2% by 2027.
+Also, there is increasing demand of Premium Video on Demand (PVOD) platforms.
 So, get ready to dive into the exciting world of Video-on-Demand and be part of its incredible growth story!